Utilising the CLT Structure in Stochastic Gradient based Sampling : Improved Analysis and Faster Algorithms: Results for SGLD and RBM

-\end{theorem} Theorem~\ref{thm:rbm-stat-indistinguishability} implies that we need to pick a batch size of $B \gg (\eta^2nK)^{1/2}$ (RBM).
-Letting $B^{\prime} = B$, theorem~\ref{thm:cc-rbm-stat-indistinguishability} implies that we need to choose $B \gg (\eta^2nK)^{1/3}$ in order to ensure that the law of all the trajectories of all particles of CC-RBM and IPD stay close in distribution.
-Both these results significantly improve upon prior works on the RBM \citep{jin2020random, jin2021convergence} that either require restrictive regularity assumptions on $\vg_k$ and $\vK_k$ or an exponential dependence on $\eta K$ (See Table~\ref{tab:results-table-IPD}).
+\end{theorem} As per Theorem~\ref{thm:rbm-stat-indistinguishability}, a batch size of $B \gg (\eta^2nK)^{1/2}$ suffices to ensure that the trajectories of all the particles of RBM and IPD stay close in distribution.
+Similarly, Theorem~\ref{thm:cc-rbm-stat-indistinguishability} ensures the same for CC-RBM and IPD when $B \gg (\eta^2nK)^{1/3}$ (assuming $B = B^{\prime})$.
+Both these results significantly improve upon prior works on the convergence of RBM \citep{jin2020random, jin2021convergence} that either require highly stringent regularity assumptions on $\vg_k$, $\vK_k$ and their derivatives, or suffer from an exponential dependence on $\eta K$ (See Table 2).